cerebral-legacy/cerebral-website/app/markdown/doc_creating_actions3.md

 Here we are using the **state** API of Cerebral to put our a new item at the top of our items list.
-Since our title is already in the state tree we can just grab that.
-To use this action simply reference it in a signal, which now shows more complexity as we are talking to the server and handling state related to that:
+Since our title is already in the model we can just grab that.
+To use this action simply reference it in a chain, like we do here: